lextm/jekyll-theme-chirpy/_posts/2008-1-18-fancy-delphi-applications-and-more.md

 permalink: /fancy-delphi-applications-and-more-815e84f6c9a
 excerpt_separator: <!--more-->
 ---
-I love Marco Cantu’s Fun Side of Delphi and C++Builder series during several Borland Conferences and CodeRage conferences.
+I love Marco Cantu's Fun Side of Delphi and C++Builder series during several Borland Conferences and CodeRage conferences.
 And now About.com launches a new contest on fancy Delphi applications.

 http://delphi.about.com/od/humorandfun/a/fany_contest.htm